 The disease consists of several types of malignancies originating in the epithelium of the urinary bladder.
-2.5 million people suffer from it, with 430,000 newly diagnosed each year.
-In 2010 there were 170,000 cases of death from bladder cancer globally, up from 115,000 cases 20 years before.
+Globally approximately 2.5 million people suffer from it, with 420,000 newly diagnosed each year.
+In 2010 there were 170,000 cases of death from bladder cancer globally, up from 115,000 cases in 1990.

 The economic and human toll of bladder cancer represents a health burden disproportionate to its size.
 It has the highest lifetime cost of care per patient of all cancers in the US due to its high recurrence rate and the invasive and ongoing monitoring required, including lifelong cystoscopy follow-ups.